maxwesemeyer/MaxNCrops/README.md

 You can download the Project and easily run it with our example data.
 You can also run it with your own IACS data.
 You only need IACS inlcuding a farm ID and a crop type information per agricultural field.

+You can use the requirements.txt to install the necessary packages like this:
+Build a new environment from spec list file

+conda create --name myenv -f requirements.txt

+Recreate from environment.yml file

+conda env create -f environment.yml